 4. If the above steps have failed to resolve the problem, please contact the Principal.

 WEEKLY GRADE CHECKS: It is possible for students to monitor their progress by means of a weekly grade checks.
-These grade checks may be obtained from the counseling office ON FRIDAYS ONLY, or downloaded from our Web site at EDHS.org, click on Categories then Parent Student then Weekly grade check.
+These grade checks may be obtained from the counseling office ON FRIDAYS ONLY, or downloaded from our Web site at EDHS.org.
 Each teacher will note the student progress for that week only.
 The student is responsible for routing to the teachers and for getting it home to parents.

 ATTENDANCE: The Board of Education has established an attendance policy to inform parents and students of instruction missed due to absence, and to reduce student absenteeism.